Skip to main content

 5. Start Development Servers

-# This starts all services: server, web dev server, and Electron
+# This starts backend server + web dev server

 npm run dev